Kevin W. Harper CPA & Associates

 Step 5:

 Review several recent months of purchasing card statements for selected cardholders.
 Look for transactions that may not comply with policy.
+Types of items to focus on are purchase of services, electronics, software, Amazon, high-dollar amounts.

 Step 6:

 Select several transactions for each cardholder and obtain all supporting documentation including statements, reconciliations, receipts, supervisor approval, posting to general ledger, certification of receipt of credit card.
+Test whether purchases were made in compliance with policy including business purpose, timeliness, approvals, coding.

 Step 7: